dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-09/2023-09-01/readme.md

 ## Components, Libraries, Tools

-* [**Pedro Duque Vieira** released a new library, a JavaFX theme called "Transit Theme"](https://twitter.com/P_Duke/status/1696149890370285877): "Modern look and feel, Zero tight coupling, Looks integrated on Windows, Also works well on other OSes, Light and Dark versions,..."
+* [**Pedro Duque Vieira** released a new library, a JavaFX theme called Transit Theme](https://twitter.com/P_Duke/status/1696149890370285877): "Modern look and feel, Zero tight coupling, Looks integrated on Windows, Also works well on other OSes, Light and Dark versions,..."
 * [**Dirk Lemmermann** released version 3.0.0 of PDFViewFX](https://twitter.com/dlemmermann/status/1697192575969493372): "This release is based on Apache PDFBox 3, which contains an impressive list of fixes and enhancements"
 * [**JavaSuns** came upon this great small pure Java library, SimplePNG](https://twitter.com/javasunsFX/status/1696959645384839544), for storing JavaFX images to PNG files.
 Great compression ratios and file sizes achieved with the use of PNGJavaFXUtils class.